turboapps/docs/src/client/turbo-vm/xml-configuration.md

 Attributes:

-* **isolationMode** - The isolation mode which separates the container clipboard from native.
-Possible values are: **Merge** and **Full**.
-If fully isolated, will only be able to paste things that were copied inside the container.
+* **mode** - The direction mode which separates the container clipboard from native.
+Possible values are: **Bidirectional** and **Isolated**.
+If isolated, a user will only be able to paste content which was copied from inside the container.
-Inheritance: when multiple layers with a different isolationMode setting are present, the container will use the highest isolationMode.
+Inheritance: when multiple layers with a different isolationMode setting are present, the container will use the most isolated mode.

 ## EnvironmentVariableExGlobalSettings